How to watch the 2020 NHL Stanley Cup playoffs

 Here's what cord-cutters need to know to watch all the Stanley Cup playoff action.

-The initial games of the restarted NHL schedule over the last couple weeks, dubbed the Stanley Cup Qualifiers, determined which teams advanced to the round of 16 that started last week.
+Dubbed the Stanley Cup Qualifiers, the initial games of the restarted NHL schedule over the last couple weeks determined which teams advanced to the round of 16, which started last week.
 All series are best of seven games.
-Here's the schedule for today and tomorrow.
+Here's the schedule for today:

 Read more: NBA restart: How to watch live games from the bubble without cable